dotnet/csharplang/proposals/primary-constructors.md

 }
 ```

+### Warn on shadowing by a member from base

+Should we report a warning when a member from base is shadowing a primary constructor parameter inside a member (see https://github.com/dotnet/csharplang/discussions/7109#discussioncomment-5666621)?

 ### Capturing instance of the enclosing type in a closure

 When a parameter captured into the state of the enclosing type is also referenced in a lambda inside an instance initializer or a base initializer, the lambda and the state of the enclosing type should refer to the same location for the parameter.